Day 8 – Tuesday 6th June

 The start of the hunt for the farm where they were joined by John Harder

 The next location that we looked for was the large storage barn where the 4 Americans were held having been recaptured.
 It was here that John Harder had joined them.
 We had estimated the distance likely to be travelled on foot given the timings mentioned.
 Applying this to the maps suggested that we should focus our efforts on an area south of Aunay Sur Odon.
 Using aerial photographs we identified several possible “targets”.
 We visited the first of these promising “targets” .
 However, in a number of ways it did not match the description in the manuscript.

 Off to St Charles de Percy

-So, given the time, we decided to check again the following day as we couldn’t spend more time looking, now, as we needed to be at the service at St Charles de Percy as is our tradition on the 6th of June each year
+So, given the time, we decided to check again the following day.
+We couldn’t spend more time looking now.
+We needed to be at the service at St Charles de Percy.
+A tradition for us on the 6th of June each year.